mivanov/editkit/docs/html/_sources/customizing.txt

-.. note:: If you're a developer and have been playing around, make sure you have set ``DEBUG`` to ``False`` in ``localsettings.py``, otherwise you won't see static media show up when using ``localwiki-manage runsever``.
+.. note:: If you're a developer and have been playing around, make sure you have set ``DEBUG`` to ``False`` in ``localsettings.py``, otherwise you won't see static media show up when using ``editkit-manage runsever``.

 Template files
 --------------

-The LocalWiki software has the concept of a *template*.
-A template is a text file on the server running the LocalWiki software, and it's used to generate pages throughout the site.
+The EditKit software has the concept of a *template*.
+A template is a text file on the server running the EditKit software, and it's used to generate pages throughout the site.

 .. note:: These *template files* are very different from "Template pages" on the wiki.
-Template pages on the wiki are for creating new pages more easily. *Template files* on the server are used by the LocalWiki software to generate the site itself.
+Template pages on the wiki are for creating new pages more easily. *Template files* on the server are used by the EditKit software to generate the site itself.

 These templates are simply